ibm-cloud-docs/monitoring/api/metrics_api.md

 ## Sample: Code to fetch metrics from {{site.data.keyword.mon_short}}
 {: #sample-metrics-code}

-You can use the following code example to fetch metrics your {{site.data.keyword.mon_short}} instance.
+You can use the following code example to fetch metrics from your {{site.data.keyword.mon_short}} instance.
 {: shortdesc}

 * Replace `<region>` with the region of your {{site.data.keyword.mon_short}} instance, such as `us-east`.